 Hip pain is a very common condition.
 One in every four Americans will develop a painful hip condition by the time he or she reaches 85 years old.
 Hip injuries are often caused by problems involving muscles, ligaments, bones, and other soft tissues located in the proximal thigh and buttock.
 Painful hip and thigh conditions have shown to respond wonderfully to regenerative medicine.
-Osteonecrosis, osteoarthritis, bursitis, tendinitis, and labral tears are just a few of the maladies that we can treat at Daisy Stem Cell Therapy.
-Non-surgical procedures work by decreasing inflammation and encouraging the growth of healthy cartilage, bone and other tissues in and around the hip joints.
-This results in decreased pain, improved function and mobility, and a reduced risk of potential falls.

-Dr. Haasis is dedicated to providing non-surgical pain relief to common injuries and hip pain.
-In short: he gets patients moving again.
-Dr. Haasis is proud to serve the needs of Greenville, Spartanburg, Columbia, and Anderson, South Carolina, as well as Asheville and Gastonia, North Carolina.
-Contact one of our six locations online or call (864) 775-5682 to request a stem cell consultation.

-- 2 Types of Hip Pain

-- 7 Recovery and Results

-No. 12 | Hip pain is a very common condition.
-One in every four Americans will develop a painful hip condition by the time he or she reaches 85 years old.
-Hip injuries are often caused by problems involving muscles, ligaments, bones, and other soft tissues located in the proximal thigh and buttock.
-Painful hip and thigh conditions have shown to respond wonderfully to regenerative medicine.
-Osteonecrosis, osteoarthritis, bursitis, tendinitis, and labral tears are just a few of the maladies that we can treat at Daisy Stem Cell Therapy.
+Osteonecrosis, osteoarthritis, bursitis, tendonitis, and labral tears are just a few of the maladies that we can treat at Daisy Stem Cell Therapy.
 Non-surgical procedures work by decreasing inflammation and encouraging the growth of healthy cartilage, bone and other tissues in and around the hip joints.
 This results in decreased pain, improved function and mobility, and a reduced risk of potential falls.

 Dr. Haasis is dedicated to providing non-surgical pain relief to common injuries and hip pain.
 In short: he gets patients moving again.
 Dr. Haasis is proud to serve the needs of Greenville, Spartanburg, Columbia, and Anderson, South Carolina, as well as Asheville and Gastonia, North Carolina.
 Contact one of our six locations online or call (864) 775-5682 to request a stem cell consultation.

 - 2 Types of Hip Pain

 - 7 Recovery and Results